 - Flimsy abdomen

-It is important to consult with your ostomy professional before adopting this type of appliance.
-If you start using one and develop rashes, bleeding, pain, or itching, seek professional advice.
-These could be symptoms of conditions that require immediate treatment, and if present, a convex bag system should not be used.
-The main such conditions are the following:
+Consult with your ostomy professional before adopting this type of appliance.
+If rashes, bleeding, pain or itching develop with use, discontinue and seek professional advice, since these could be symptoms of conditions that require immediate treatment.
+These conditions are:

 Makes the Premier One-Piece and the New Image Two-Piece ostomy bag systems.
-The first one comes with convexity included, and the second uses the New Image skin barrier.
-Further adjustments can be managed with Adapt Convex Barrier Rings.
-These come in round and oval shapes, and can be placed one of top of the other to adjust to your ostomy bag system.
-It is used to reach deep or flexible convexity.
+The first one is convex, and the second uses the New Image skin barrier.
+Users can manage further adjustments with Adapt Convex Barrier Rings.
+These come in round and oval shapes and one can be placed on top of each other to adjust to the ostomy bag system.
+They serve to reach deep or flexible convexity.

-Has the Active Life One-Piece Convex line that includes the ostomy bag and the convex barrier into one unit.
-It counts also with the Durahesive Skin Barrier which can be moldable to the skin’s contour.
+This brand has the Active Life One-Piece Convex line that includes the ostomy bag and the convex barrier into one unit.
+It counts also with the Durahesive Skin Barrier, moldable to the skin’s contour.

 Microskin from Cymed is not a convex accessory per se, but its properties to adjust to almost any peristomal skin contour make it a suitable choice.

-A parastomal ostomy belt provides extra firmness and pressure for a better convex fit.
-Nu-hope carries what is probably the best and most extensive selection of ostomy belts.
+A parastomal ostomy belt provides extra firmness and pressure for optimum convex fit.
+Nu-hope also has an extensive selection of ostomy belts.